Transferable Attack for Semantic Segmentation: Experiments

 We also show a visual comparison of different attacks in Fig.~\ref{pascal_voc_attack_performance}, which is based on the PascalVOC dataset with DV3Res50 backbone.
 The results show that the original prediction is reasonable compared with the ground truth.
 With FGSM~\cite{Explaining_and_Harnessing_Adversarial_Examples} attack, the foreground person can still be observed from the segmentation map.
 However, the plane has almost disappeared.
 IAA~\cite{zhu2022rethinking} is a distribution alignment-based transferable attack.
 In this source-to-source setting, its performance is inferior compared with DAG~\cite{xie2017adversarial} and NI~\cite{JiadongLin2019NesterovAG}, where in DAG~\cite{xie2017adversarial} the foreground is almost disappeared, and in NI~\cite{JiadongLin2019NesterovAG}, PGD~\cite{PGD_attack}, IAA~\cite{zhu2022rethinking}, DI~\cite{CihangXie2018ImprovingTO}, we can see the whole image have been classified to one object in the segmentation map, indicating a successful attack.
 Similarly, for SegPGD~\cite{gu2022segpgd}, we can see there is no object in the segmentation map, which can be seen as a very successful attack.
+Both Fig.~\ref{fig:model_performance_wrt_conventional_ad_attack} and Fig.~\ref{pascal_voc_attack_performance} indicate that deep semantic segmentation models are not robust to adversarial attack.